Kirchenkampf: Protestant churches

 The Party stands on the basis of Positive Christianity, and positive Christianity is National Socialism...
 National Socialism is the doing of God's will ...
 God's will reveals itself in German blood ...
 Dr Zoellner and [Catholic Bishop of Münster] Count Galen have tried to make clear to me that Christianity consists in faith in Christ as the son of God.
 That makes me laugh ...
 No, Christianity is not dependent upon the Apostle's Creed ...
 True Christianity is represented by the party, and the German people are now called by the party and especially the Fuehrer to a real Christianity ... the Fuehrer is the herald of a new revelation".

 At the end of 1935, the Nazis arrested 700 Confessing Church pastors.
 When in May 1936, the Confessing Church sent Hitler a memorandum courteously objecting to the "anti-Christian" tendencies of his regime, condemning anti-Semitism and asking for an end to interference in church affairs.
 Paul Berben wrote, "A Church envoy was sent to Hitler to protest against the persecutions, the concentration camps, and the activities of the Gestapo, and to demand freedom of speech, particularly in the press."
 The Nazi Minister of the Interior, Wilhelm Frick responded harshly.
 Hundreds of pastors were arrested, Dr Weissler, a signatory to the memorandum, was killed at Sachsenhausen concentration camp and the funds of the church were confiscated and collections forbidden.
 Church resistance stiffened and by early 1937, Hitler had abandoned his hope of uniting the Protestant churches.

-The Confessing Church was banned on 1 July 1937.
-Niemöller was arrested by the Gestapo and sent to the concentration camps.
+On July 1, 1937, Niemöller was arrested by the Gestapo and later sent to the concentration camps.
 He remained mainly at Dachau until the fall of the regime.
 Theological universities were closed, and other pastors and theologians arrested.

 Dietrich Bonhoeffer, another leading spokesman for the Confessing Church, was from the outset a critic of the Hitler regime's racism and became active in the German resistance – calling for Christians to speak out against Nazi atrocities.
 Arrested in 1943, he was implicated in the 1944 July Plot to assassinate Hitler and executed.

 Another critic of the Nazi regime was Eberhard Arnold, a theologian who founded the Bruderhof.
 The Bruderhof refused to pledge allegiance to the Fuhrer, and refused to join the army.
 The community was raided and placed under surveillance in 1933, and then raided again in 1937 and shut down.
 Members were given 24 hours to leave the country.

 The Nazi policy of interference in Protestantism did not achieve its aims.
 A majority of German Protestants sided neither with Deutsche Christen, nor with the Confessing Church.
 Both groups also faced significant internal disagreements and division.
 Mary Fulbrook wrote in her history of Germany: